 \subsection{Presence of spin--orbit coupling}

 In this section, we investigate edge magnetism in the presence of SOC.
-According to the first-principles calculation, the SOC constant of [Pt(dmdt)$_2$] is $\lambda$=$0.05$ ($\sim$ $0.002$ eV for the hopping energies $t_{4}$ and $t_{5}$).
-In the present study, we use $\lambda$=$0.05$ for [Ni(dmdt)$_2$].
-For [Ni(dmdt)$_2$], $\lambda$=$0.05$ results in hopping energies $t_{4}$ and $t_{5}$ $\sim \sim$$(\pi,0.2\pi)$, which represents double periodic rotation along to $a$-axis and ten times periodic rotation along to $b$-axis.
-Meanwhile, at $i$=$N_c$ edge, the spins reversely rotate and the period of the rotation is same as $i$=$1$ edge.
-This means the helical SDW\cite{Jiang2012}, which results from the breaking of the homogeneous symmetry and the SOC.
+According to the first-principles calculation, the SOC constant of [Pt(dmdt)$_2$] is $\lambda$=$0.05$ ($\sim$ $0.0022$ eV for the hopping energies $t_{4}$ and $t_{5}$).
+In this study, we use $\lambda$=$0.05$ for [Ni(dmdt)$_2$].
+For [Ni(dmdt)$_2$], $\lambda$=$0.05$ results in hopping energies $t_{4}$ and $t_{5}$ $\sim \sim$$(\pi,0.2\pi)$, which represents antiferromagnetic spin rotation along the $a$-axis and ten times periodic spin rotation along the $b$-axis.
+Meanwhile, at the $i$=$N_c$ edge, the spins reversely rotate and the period of the rotation is the same as the $i$=$1$ edge.
+This indicate the helical SDW\cite{Jiang2011}, which results from the SOC and breaking of spatial inversion symmetry at the edge.

-\section{Summary and discussion}
+\section{Summary and Discussion}

-In the present study, we constructed three-orbital tight-binding models with SOC, which describe the electrical states of [Pt(dmdt)$_2$] and [Ni(dmdt)$_2$] in a unified manner using the first-principle calculation packages Quantum \textsc{espresso} and \textsc{respack}.
+In this study, we constructed three-orbital tight-binding models in the presence of SOC, which describe the electrical states of [Pt(dmdt)$_2$] and [Ni(dmdt)$_2$] in a unified manner using the first-principles calculation packages Quantum ESPRESSO and RESPACK.
 We determined that [Ni(dmdt)$_2$] is a Dirac nodal line system that is similar to [Pt(dmdt)$_2$] but closer to a two-dimensional system.
 By applying tight-binding models to cylindrical systems with (001) edges, we analyzed the properties of the edge states.
-In the absence of SOC, the edge state, which is characterized by quasi-one-dimensional energy dispersion, emerges between the mapping of the Dirac nodal lines to the (001) direction.
+In the absence of SOC, the edge state, which is characterized by quasi-one-dimensional energy dispersion, emerges between the Dirac nodal lines to the (001) direction.
 We observed an incommensurate nesting vector $\textbf{Q}$ between the Fermi arcs of the edge state.
-Meanwhile, in the presence of SOC, helical edge states emerge with two different incommensurate nesting vectors $\textbf{Q}^{\pm}$ and $\textbf{Q}^{\mp}$ because of Fermi arcs being split between up and down spins.
-The vectors $\textbf{Q}^{\pm}$ ($\textbf{Q}^{\mp}$) connect between Fermi arcs with up (down) and down (up) spins, respectively.
-This helical split of the nesting vectors is due to the breaking of translational symmetry at the edge.
+Meanwhile, in the presence of SOC, helical edge states emerge with two different incommensurate nesting vectors $\textbf{Q}^{\pm}$ and $\textbf{Q}^{\mp}$ because of the splitting of Fermi arcs between up and down spins.
+This helical split is due to SOC and the breaking of spatial inversion symmetry at the edge.